edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/tutorials.rst

           }
       ]
   }

+Note that another missing key, "rect_params", was also added.

 Then, try again "Spell Check".
 This time, make sure to choose "my_signal.json".
 By pressing "Execute", you'll see your application pass the check.